ivan-magda/Android-Developer-by-Google/README.md

 - Understand the phases of the Android application lifecycle
 - Learn how to persist data between orientation and other changes
 - Allow users to customize some aspects of your app using Preferences
-- Implement a SQLite database and make queries to and modify that database in app
+- Implement an SQLite database and make queries to and modify that database in app
 - Learn how Content Providers provide an interface to share data and consume data from an already existing ContentProvider
-- Learn how to efficently implement Background Tasks
+- Learn how to efficiently implement Background Tasks

 **Project**: [Popular Movies](https://github.com/vanyaland/Popular-Movies)